Amxgh/cse3318/ExamQuiz 3/readme.md

 A binary search tree is a binary tree where the item at each node is:
 - Greater than or equal to all items on the left subtree.
 - Less than or equal to all items on the right subtree.

 ![Alt text](image.png)

-In the following figure, the empty leaf could have the values 40, 41, 42, 43, Therefore, 40 <= X <= 43
+In the above figure, the empty leaf could have the values 40, 41, 42, 43, Therefore, 40 <= X <= 43

 ### Traversal